-Whether they're single-player time sinks or massively multiplayer RPGs that span continents, you can bet on finding a range of great fun in these games.
+That could mean single-player time sinks, or massively multiplayer RPGs that span continents, some with text-based systems and others with impressive art and graphics.
+Regardless, you can bet on finding a range of great fun in these games.

 We've listed some of the most fun, unique and compelling options out there for you in this feature, to help you find the perfect way to eat up some time, or indeed to help you discover your next obsession.